About Sandy

 Licensure

-Licensed Professional Counselor Candidate (LPCC), State of Colorado.
-Currently working under supervision as I complete the requirements for full licensure.
+• Licensed Professional Counselor Candidate (LPCC), State of Colorado.
+Currently working under the supervision of Dr. Amy Smith, PhD, LMFT, CFLE, as I complete the requirements for full licensure.

 Specialized Training